 Yes.
 If you qualify for a premium tax credit, you may also qualify for a cost-sharing reduction that would help you pay for such out-of-pocket expenses as deductibles and copays.
 You must enroll in a Silver-level plan to get this assistance.

 Vermont Health Connect plans are organized into five categories:

 Vermont Health Connect’s Plan Comparison Tool helps you estimate and compare costs and benefits of plans.
 It also gives you an estimate of your eligibility for financial assistance.

 If you already have coverage through your employer, you can switch to a marketplace plan, but you probably won’t qualify for the federal financial help unless you can prove your employer’s insurance is inadequate or unaffordable.
-In 2022, premiums would need to be more than 9.12 percent of your household income for individual coverage to be unaffordable.
+Premiums would need to be more than 9.12 percent of your household income for individual coverage to be unaffordable.

 If you already have a marketplace plan but want to change plans to take advantage of the financial assistance, you’ll need to wait until open enrollment to do so unless you experience a qualifying life event or qualify for Vermont's income-based special enrollment period.

 If you already have coverage directly with Blue Cross and Blue Shield of Vermont or MVP Health Care but want to move your plan into the marketplace to receive the financial assistance, you can do so at any time.
 Any payment you’ve already made toward your deductible and out-of-pocket limits will transfer with you.

 Visit Vermont Health Connect's American Rescue Plan Act FAQs for a full breakdown of what different categories of Vermonters can do.